Not working on public holidays

 Example: No ordinary hours on a public holiday

-As John’s rostered hours don’t include Fridays, he doesn’t get paid for the Boxing Day public holiday.
+As Ying's rostered hours don’t include Fridays, he doesn't get paid for the Boxing Day public holiday.

 All employees have a right to be absent from work on a day or part day that is a public holiday.

-An award, enterprise agreement or other registered agreement can set out other rules about not working on a public holiday.
+An award, enterprise agreement or other registered agreement can set out other rules and entitlements when not working on a public holiday.

 Find out the rules about not working on a public holiday in your award by selecting from the list below.